robiXxu/ticketReader/README.md

 # Ticket Reader

-A OCR attempt to make a ticket (fiscal) reader using open cv & tesseract
+A attempt to make a ticket (fiscal) reader using open cv & tesseract (OCR)

 Not working on transparent images.